stanfordnlp/stanza/_pages/model_history.md

 permalink: '/model_history.html'
 ---

-This page contains links to previous models for StanfordNLP.
-Note that model versions prior to 0.2.0 (inclusive) require the StanfordNLP package (`pip install stanfordnlp`), and those after require teh Stanza package (`pip install stanza`).
+This page contains links to previous models for Stanza.
+Note that model versions prior to 0.2.0 (inclusive) require the StanfordNLP package (`pip install stanfordnlp`), and those after require the Stanza package (`pip install stanza`).

 ### 0.2.0